Oldman10000/ski-carinthia/README.md

 #### Map popups on home page

-On the home page, there is a map of carinthia with pins for each resort.
+On the home page, there is a map of Carinthia with pins for each resort.
 The expected behaviour when clicking on a resort is for a small popup to appear with some details to the resort and a link to the detail page.
-However, on the Safari browser it was found that this pop up did not appear as expected.
-I can't find anything online or in the Leaflet.js docs that indicate that this shouldn't work on the Safari browser, so it may simply have been to do with the permissions/settigns the owner had set on their browser.
+However, on the Safari browser, it was found that this pop up did not appear as expected.
+I can't find anything online or in the Leaflet.js docs that indicate that this shouldn't work on the Safari browser, so it may simply have been to do with the permissions/settings the owner had set on their browser.
 This issue did not occur on any other devices or browsers.

 ### Bugs fixed